laboon/Blockchain_Class_Proposal/README.md

 ### Week 6

 The road ahead for cryptocurrencies
-SegWit (segregated witness)
+  * SegWit (segregated witness)
-Lightning networks
+  * Lightning networks
-Atomic swaps and other cross-chain collaboration
+  * Atomic swaps and other cross-chain interaction

 ### Week 7

 Intro to Ethereum
   * A "Turing-complete version of Bitcoin"
   * Understanding smart contracts